OSC/ondemand/README.md

 ## New Install

-1. Starting in the build directory for all sys apps (i.e. `cd ~/ood_portals/ondemand/sys`), clone and check out the [latest version](https://github.com/OSC/ood-fileexplorer/releases) of the file explorer:
+1. Starting in the build directory for all sys apps, clone and check out the [latest version](https://github.com/OSC/ood-fileexplorer/releases) of the file explorer:

   ```sh
   scl enable git19 -- git clone https://github.com/OSC/ood-fileexplorer.git files